community grants are now closed

 Locally based, not-for-profit community groups, clubs and organisations are invited to apply for City of Ryde Community Grants.

-These annual Grants are one of the ways Council supports our local community groups to grow, prosper and carry out special projects that contribute to community well-being and help build a vibrant community culture.
+These Grants are one way Council supports our local community groups to grow, prosper and carry out special projects that contribute to community well-being and help build a vibrant community culture.

 Please note: Members of the community seeking financial assistance for events, such as the waiving of fees and charges or contribution to charities, must apply via Council's Grants Program.